top of page

 • Protein is more satiating - Satiation refers to the feeling of fullness or satisfaction after eating, which can influence food intake and dietary choices.

-Without enough protein, the body may break down muscle tissue to meet its needs, leading to weakness, slower recovery & a reduce in your resting metabolism.
+Without enough protein, the body may break down muscle tissue to meet its needs, leading to weakness, slower recovery, and a reduction in your resting metabolism.

 Best Sources of Protein